rosettatype/legible-typography/_chapters/5-overview-of-research.md

 Figure 5.27: The three typefaces used for CVs (Shaikh and Fox, 2008)

-Question: Would you use any of these typefaces for your CV?
+> Question: Would you use any of these typefaces for your CV?
 If not, why not?\
 Which of these typefaces would lead you to judge an applicant as knowledgeable, mature, experienced, professional, believable, and trustworthy? ([]{#Aside16 .anchor}[Aside 16](\l))
+{: .question }

 Despite the relevance of typeface connotations to choosing a typeface for a specific purpose, legibility is more important as a criterion of